liloman/awesome/README.md

 Added by me:
  - Clients in each tags are numbered and you can get them with Alt+Num.

- -There's a drop-down client implementation in scratch/, just press modkey + F4 to drop-down-ish any client and modkey+F5 to show it.
+ - There's a drop-down client implementation in scratch/, just press modkey + F4 to drop-down-ish any client and modkey+F5 to show it.

- -The tasklist is shown bottom of screen in a spare widget, not at top as usual.
+ - The tasklist is shown bottom of screen in a spare widget, not at top as usual.

- -It's came with pomodoro task  ( pomodoroTasks in progress by myself which is going to be great, at least for me ;) )
+ - It's came with pomodoro task  ( pomodoroTasks in progress by myself which is going to be great, at least for me ;) )

- -You can configure maximum tasklist window width in rc/theme.lua (theme.tasklist_max_width) -Only works in Awesome 3.5!!
+ - You can configure maximum tasklist window width in rc/theme.lua (theme.tasklist_max_width)

+ - Only works in Awesome 3.5!!

- -I use sakura as terminal and tmux
+ - I use sakura as terminal and tmux

- -There're a lot coming in and maybe some changes missed but be patient. :)
+ - There're a lot coming in and maybe some changes missed but be patient. :)